 The guidelines include:

-In most cases, you have three years to start a case, beginning from when your pressure sores first developed, so it’s important to get in touch with us as soon as possible.
+In most cases, you have three years to start a case, beginning from when your pressure sores first developed, so it’s important to get in touch with a solicitor as soon as possible.
 That said, in cases where the mental capacity of the patient is limited (due to a brain injury for example) you might have longer.

 After they’ve received the letter, the other party will have 4 months to reply with their ‘Letter of Response’.
 They might accept the blame straight away and give you a compensation offer – but if they deny negligence then your solicitor will gather evidence and look to prove the case was their fault.

 The amount of compensation you receive can vary hugely.
-This is because our solicitors look at each case on an individual basis, to make sure you receive the full amount of compensation you need to cover the financial costs of your injury and the wider impact it’s had on your life.
+This is because injury solicitors look at each case on an individual basis, to make sure you receive the full amount of compensation you need to cover the financial costs of your injury and the wider impact it’s had on your life.